 The powerful spiritual impact of homeschooling is a precious gift.
-We owe it to ourselves and to our children to stop, breath, and pray before we decide to quit homeschooling.
+We owe it to ourselves and to our children to stop, breathe, and pray before we decide to quit homeschooling.
 Allow God to use your broken, questioning heart to renew your conviction to stay the course.

 The voice behind FaithfulMotherhood.com is Jyn.
 She is a veteran homeschool mom of three.
 More than just a pastor’s wife, she holds a Master of Divinity degree and has served in church leadership for over 20 years.
 Her passion is equipping parents to live out their calling as the number one faith influencer for their children.
 She longs to see moms empowered by God’s Word and transferring that love to their children through daily Bible study and family devotions.